The Physiology of Base Season—with Dr. Iñigo San Millán

 Dr. Inigo San Millan 1:17:00

 I don’t see much of that value.
-Honestly, I think that they should continue with the same structure, that the thing of the winter, and this is why we do these training camps.
-But there’s good weather, right.
-So for example, nine Colorado would be having one of the worst winters I’ve ever remember, cannot go outside any day.
-It’s cold, icy, whatever, right?
-If I, if I am a recreational athlete, and they have the resources and the money, I would go to Arizona, for example, right.
-And in the same week that I should do here, now that I can’t, because I cannot go outside and I’m, I’m sick of doing trainers indoors, right, I would just grab a bike and go for a week, or 10 days to Arizona and do the same blog that I would do here.
-And this is where I will get a very good quality training.
-Whereas others here in Colorado, for example, or other colder climates, they have to deal with these are stuck.
-Right.
-So I think this is the value in my, in my humble opinion to move out of a cold area and go to the to the warm area.
-Like for example, someone put out posts on Twitter or in social media.
-But how many teams work through teams, we’re in the same area, when did our training camp in December.
-And this is the area of Alicante, Valencia in the Mediterranean, which is very mild weather you’re around, you’re in, you’re in your 50s 60s, even 70s.
-Your you know, in this time of year is perfect for training.
-And we were like about 80% of entire World Tour teams were in a 2030 kilometer radius, you know so.
-But if we’re recreational athletes, I would try to move away you can to qualify many if not, I would try to continue with your program.
+Honestly, I think that they should continue with the same structure, that the thing of the winter and this is why we do these training camps when there’s good weather, right.
+So for example, in Colorado we would be having one of the worst winters I’ve ever remember, cannot go outside any day.
+It’s cold, icy, whatever, if I am a recreational athlete and they have the resources and the money, I would go to Arizona, for example and in the same week that I should do here, now that I can’t because I cannot go outside and I’m, I’m sick of doing trainers indoors.
+I would just grab a bike and go for a week or 10 days to Arizona and do the same log that I would do here and this is where I will get a very good quality training.
+Whereas others here in Colorado, for example or other colder climates, they have to deal with this and are stuck.
+So I think this is the value in my humble opinion to move out of a cold area and go to the warm area.
+Like for example, someone put out posts on Twitter or in social media about how many teams, world tour teams, we’re in the same area, when did our training camp in December and this is the area of Alicante, Valencia in the Mediterranean, which is very mild weather year around, you’re in your 50s 60s, even 70s.
+Your in this time of year is perfect for training and we were like about 80% of entire World Tour teams were in a 20, 30 kilometer radius, but if we’re recreational athletes, I would try to move away you can to a colder climate.
+If not, I would try to continue with your program.

 Trevor Connor 1:18:39

-Well, Dr. Sol, Milan, thank you.
+Well, Dr. San Millan, thank you.
 It’s been a great conversation.
-We certainly covered bass training.
-But I think we you know, as we always do with you when a lot of really interesting places with the physiology.
+We certainly covered base training, but I think we, as we always do with you, went a lot of really interesting places with the physiology.
 So you know how this works, we always finish out with a take home the most important message you want our listeners to leave with.
 So let’s start with you.
 What do you think is your message for this episode?

 Dr. Inigo San Millan 1:19:03

-I think my in my opinion, the message of base training is to do that to focus on that base training.
-And to understand what is going on there.
-Right For example, in as we have discussed been discussing is to try to target those bioenergetics of that mitochondrial function and oxidative phosphorylation, which is the energy system.
-And I don’t want to get off topic now.
-But I think we know a lot about this at the scientific level.
-And I think it’s time to translate it at the coaching level with proper terminology.
-We can also interfere back and forth with base training, aerobic training, if you will, right.
-But I think that yeah, just where you want to call it aerobic base or oxidative training, it’s important to understand what we’re doing, right and what we’re targeting at the cellular level.
+I think in my opinion, the message of base training is to do that to focus on that base training and to understand what is going on there.
+For example, in as we have discussed been discussing is to try to target those bioenergetics of that mitochondrial function and oxidative phosphorylation, which is the energy system and I don’t want to get off topic now, but I think we know a lot about this at the scientific level and I think it’s time to translate it at the coaching level with proper terminology.
+We can also interfere back and forth with base training, aerobic training, if you will, but I think that yeah, just whatever you want to call it aerobic base or oxidative training, it’s important to understand what we’re doing and what we’re targeting at the cellular level.

 Rob Pickels 1:19:48

-And to build on that.
-For me what’s important to point out is this doesn’t necessarily have to be one time of year in a very linear fashion.
-It’s not like you just focus on this for a short moment then you move on Then the next thing, then you move on to competition, then you move on to the recovery after the season.
-And I do think that some, you know, popular online training things almost make it seem like it ought to be that way with how their Annual Plan Builder goes.
-This depending on the athlete, and depending on the needs of their events, the needs of their physiology, this training, this type of training is something that you can do multiple times throughout as you prepare throughout the season.
+To build on that.
+For me what’s important to point out is, this doesn’t necessarily have to be one time of year in a very linear fashion.
+It’s not like you just focus on this for a short moment, then you move onto the next thing, then you move on to competition, then you move on to the recovery after the season and I do think that some, popular online training things almost make it seem like it ought to be that way with how their annual plan builder goes.
+This depending on the athlete and depending on the needs of their events, the needs of their physiology, this training, this type of training is something that you can do multiple times throughout as you prepare throughout the season.
 So the training concepts that we talked about today are hugely, hugely important.
 Don’t be afraid to apply those at multiple times throughout your training season.
-And I think

 Trevor Connor 1:20:35

-my take home is going back to a story I had in that article I just wrote, I remember a bunch of years ago, there was this weekly training race, there was a Masters, bunch of us would get together and, and go through this loop.
-And on this loop, there was this one minute climb, that really was the race, everybody would hit that really hard.
-At one time, a world tour athlete who’s written the Tour de France a bunch of times showed up.
-And everybody was shocked when we hit that one minute climb, he didn’t really drop anybody.
-And they’re like, oh, he was holding back.
-And I was doing explain to them.
+I think my take home is going back to a story I had in that article I just wrote.
+I remember a bunch of years ago, there was this weekly training race, there was a Masters, bunch of us would get together and go through this loop and on this loop, there was this one minute climb, that really was the race, everybody would hit that really hard and one time, a world tour athlete who’s ridden the Tour de France a bunch of times showed up and everybody was shocked when we hit that one minute climb, he didn’t really drop anybody and they’re like, oh, he was holding back and I was doing explain to them.
 No, he really wasn’t.
-What they didn’t notice was after the climb, he rode away from the whole group at over 300 watts.
-And the point that I made in my article, which I think is is my argument for why base is so important is you will be surprised, even as a recreational Master’s athlete, how close your one minute and five minute power can get to and what you’d see in a world tour athlete, Everybody focuses on those short endurance wattage is but you actually hit a pretty high level pretty quickly.
-What differentiates that World Tour athlete from the rest of us is they can sit there 300 watts for four hours and go, no problem where most people 300 Watts, that’s threshold or above, and they’re not going to hang on at that that kind of steady pace that the world heard athletes doing.
+What they didn’t notice was after the climb, he rode away from the whole group at over 300 watts and the point that I made in my article, which I think is is my argument for why base is so important is you will be surprised, even as a recreational Master’s athlete, how close your one minute and five minute power can get to and what you’d see in a world tour athlete.
+Everybody focuses on those short endurance wattages, but you actually hit a pretty high level pretty quickly.
+What differentiates that World Tour athlete from the rest of us is they can sit there 300 watts for four hours and go, no problem where most people 300 Watts, that’s threshold or above and they’re not going to hang on at that that kind of steady pace that the world heard athletes doing.
 That’s what differentiates the best athletes and that’s what you build in the base season.

 I agree.
 100%.
 Yeah, very great example.

-Well, Dr. Sol, Milan, thank you so much.
+Well, Dr. San Millan, thank you so much.
 Always a pleasure having you on the show.

 Dr. Inigo San Millan 1:22:12

 Well, thank you so much.
-It’s always fun in great thank you very much.
+It’s always fun and great.
+Thank you very much.

 Rob Pickels 1:22:16